iamsureshsharma/FlutterHooksExample/article.md

 ## 3. useMemoized()

 - This method basically caches the complex instances
-- Calculates the function for first time and store it, whenever this method recalled, it return the previous saved value
+- Calculates the function for the first time and stores it, whenever this method is recalled, it returns the previously saved value
-- This may change the value, when the dependencies change
+- This may change the value when the dependencies change

 ``` dart
 class MemoizedHook extends HookWidget {